When it's Time to Visit the ER

 • Injuries from accidents or falls at work or at home

 • Accidental ingestion's, overdoses and poisonings

 After your arrival to the Emergency Department, you will meet with a member of the Emergency Medical Team who will evaluate your condition and assign you to the most appropriate area of the Emergency Department.
 The most seriously ill or injured patients are treated first while less severe or non emergency patients are asked to wait.
 Every effort is made to provide prompt care for everyone, but due to the nature of emergencies, you may have to wait before you are seen by the Emergency Department physician.

 During your visit, you will sign a consent form to authorize appropriate medical care determined by the physician and team.
 A record of your visit is created.
-After you are evaluated you will be asked about your medical history, personal medical information and medical insurance coverage.
+After you are evaluated you will be asked about your medical history and personal medical information.
 You may also have to wait for procedures such as lab tests and x-rays whose results may take time to be obtained and reviewed.